aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 This is primarily done via a configured TTL for each cached entry, with an upper bound of 180 days to avoid caching entries permanently.
 User should define the TTL based on how frequently the underlying query data changes.
 User can bypass reading responses from the cache for queries that require stronger consistency.

 In the case when the configured TTL is too long and causes stale data to be returned from the cache, there are a couple of options to mitigate this issue:
-- Specify a configurable cache key prefix to allow multi‑tenant separation within a shared cache cluster.
-The cache key prefix can help segregate the keyspace of one application use-case from another, so the user can scan for and delete only keys with that particular prefix from the valkey server to clear the cache for only 1 application use-case without affecting other application use-cases.
+- Specify a configurable cache key prefix to separate keyspaces within a shared cache cluster.
+This can segregate one application use-case from another so the user can scan for and delete only keys with that prefix.
+It does not replace `cacheEnableDatabaseMultiTenancy` when query visibility depends on database authorization state.
 - Flushing all data from the Valkey server (via a `FLUSHALL` command) so that it can be re-hydrated from the database again with fresh values.

 ### Query result correctness

-Query cache entry is indexed by a hashed caching key containing the following parts:
+Every query cache entry is indexed by a hashed caching key containing:
 - Database username - different database users can have different permissions on various tables.
 - Database catalog/schema name - same table name can exist in a different database catalog/schema which contains different data
+- The SQL query string

+When `cacheEnableDatabaseMultiTenancy=true`, the key additionally contains:
 - For PostgreSQL, the current session user, effective role, configured search path, and resolved search path
 - For MySQL and MariaDB, the database-reported session user, authenticated account, active roles, and current database
-- The SQL query string

 When database multi-tenancy protection is enabled, the PostgreSQL authorization session state is acquired from the database and updated after statements such as `SET ROLE`,